uvitvid2vid/academic-kickstart/content/project/3_HRcompare2/index.md

 ---
 title: 3_HRcompare2
-summary: Compare with the baseline: Video of the comparison with RecycleGAN.
+summary: Compare with the baseline -- Video of the comparison with RecycleGAN.
 tags:
 - Compare with the baseline
 date: "2016-04-27T00:00:00Z"